jrief/django-websocket-redis/docs/installation.rst

 	    ...
 	    'django.contrib.auth.context_processors.auth',
 	    'django.core.context_processors.static',
-	    'ws4redis.context_processors.default',
+	    'redsocks.context_processors.default',
 	    ...
 	)

 **Websocket for Redis** allows each client to subscribe and to publish on every possible channel.
-To restrict and control access, the ``WS4REDIS_ALLOWED_CHANNELS`` options should be set to a callback function anywhere inside your project.
+To restrict and control access, the ``REDSOCKS_ALLOWED_CHANNELS`` options should be set to a callback function anywhere inside your project.
 See the example and warnings in :ref:`SafetyConsiderations`.